awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Path`**
 Optional
-The filesystem path of the malware that was observed\.
+The file path of the malware that was observed\.
 **Type:** String
 **Maximum length:** 512
 **Example**